-Iman Moore has played at the Arcadia Bridge Center for about 40 years or more, and for those
+Inman Moore played at the Arcadia Bridge Center for about 40 years or more, and for those

-of you who don't know, he is also a Methodist minister in good standing and although now retired he still preaches as a guest at many of the churches in our area.
+of you who don't know, he was also a Methodist minister in good standing.
+Inman had his own congregation for many

+years, and after retirement he continued to preach as a guest at many of the churches in our area.
 I have a bridge

 A very long time ago on a Friday night, Inman and his partner, Sonja, came to my table, and Inman sat down to my left in

 the West seat.
 After a friendly greeting and a few casual comments, we got down to the serious matter at hand.

 I opened the bidding and my partner, Jim Gimlett, jumped straight to game, putting Inman on lead.

 During the course of play Inman signaled very plainly that he wanted a spade return as soon as Sonja had the chance.

 She saw the signal.
 I saw the signal, and so did Jim.
 Heck, I think the kibitzer at the next table saw